krishnadevz/github-basics-tutorial/README.md

   <b> why CONTRIBUTING.md file we have to add in our repository for giving instrunctions how to contribute to the project ok </p></b>

-  <b> Last instuctions you do same with destop version of github simply you to create folder and push new file to that ok
+  <b> Last instuctions you do same with desktop version of github simply you to create folder and push new file to that ok
   and if someone sends you pull request for creating changes in your code you have to go through it and then click to merge in your code and this all about basics of github You can write documentation of project using html you all guys known that language :)</b>

   <b>final Thoughts </b>